foreverstupid/Lang/README.md

 sys.write($$var);   # the 1-st $ gets the variable and the 2-nd $ gets its value
 ```

 As dynamic variables are created in runtime their count is potentially infinite.
 To prevent memory loss you should deallocate dynamic variables once they are not using anymore.
 For this purpose there exists another built-in function `sys.free`.
-It takes a dynamic variable as an input parameter, returning `None`.
+It takes a dynamic variable as an input parameter, returning bool-like **true** value.
 Note, that usage of the deallocated dynamic variable leads to an error:
 ```
 ref var = sys.alloc();
 sys.free(var);